6 minute read.Last Modified 2022-04-07 16:08 EDT

-To delete multiple snapshots, check the left column boxes for each snapshot and click the delete Delete button that appears.
+To delete multiple snapshots, select the left column box for each snapshot to include.
+Click the delete Delete button that displays.

-To search through the snapshots list by name, type a matching criteria into the search Filter Snapshots text area.
-The list changes to only display the snapshot names that match the filter text.
+To search through the snapshots list by name, type a matching criteria into the search Filter Snapshots text field.
+The list now displays only the snapshot names that match the filter text.

-Browsing snapshot collections is an advanced capability that requires ZFS and command-line experience.
+Browsing a snapshot collection is an advanced capability that requires ZFS and command-line experience.

-All dataset snapshots are accessible as hierarchical filesystems accessed from a hidden
+All dataset snapshots are accessible as an ordinary hierarchical file system, accessed from a hidden

-A snapshot and any files it contains are not accessible or searchable when the snapshot mount path is more than 88 characters.
-The data within the snapshot is safe.
-The snapshot itself is accessible again after shortening the mount path.
+A snapshot and any files it contains are not accessible or searchable if the snapshot mount path is longer than 88 characters.
+The data within the snapshot is safe but to make the snapshot accessible again shorten the mount path.

 The effect is that any user who can access the dataset contents can view the list of snapshots by going to the dataset

-When creating a snapshot, permissions or ACLs set on files within that snapshot may limit access to the files.
+When creating a snapshot, permissions or ACLs set on files within that snapshot mmight limit access to the files.

 Snapshots are read-only, so users do not have permission to modify a snapshot or its files, even if they had write permissions when creating the snapshot.

 VMware-Snapshots coordinate ZFS snapshots when using TrueNAS as a VMware datastore.
-When creating a ZFS snapshot, TrueNAS automatically snapshots any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol backing that VMware datastore.
+When TrueNAS creates a ZFS snapshot, it snapshots any running VMware virtual machines before it takes a scheduled or manual ZFS snapshot of the dataset or zvol backing that VMware datastore.

-Virtual machines must be powered on for TrueNAS snapshots to be copied to VMware.
-The temporary VMware snapshots are deleted on the VMware side but still exist in the ZFS snapshot and are available as stable restore points.
+You must power on virtual machines for TrueNAS to copy snapshots to VMware.
+The temporary VMware snapshots deleted on the VMware side, still exist in the ZFS snapshot and are available as stable restore points.
 These coordinated snapshots go in the Snapshots list.

 Only paid versions of VMware ESXi support VMware-Snapshots.
-Attempting to create VMware-Snapshots with ESXi free will result in the following error message: “Error: Can’t create snapshot, current license or ESXi version prohibits execution of the requested operation.”.
-ESXi free has a locked (read-only) API that prohibits using TrueNAS VMware-Snapshots.
+Attempting to create VMware-Snapshots with ESXi free results in the following error message: “Error: Can’t create snapshot, current license or ESXi version prohibits execution of the requested operation.”.
+ESXi free has a locked (read only) API that prohibits using TrueNAS VMware-Snapshots.
 VMware vSphere Essentials Kit is the cheapest ESXi edition that is compatible with TrueNAS VMware-Snapshots.

 Go to Storage and click VMware Snapshots, then click ADD.